-8.1 GBS will take all reasonable steps to ensure that external organisations providing work placement opportunities for students and staff have relevant policies and procedures in place to prevent and deal with issues of harassment and bullying.
-Any student or member of staff subject to harassment or bullying in such a situation will be supported appropriately by GBS.
+8.1 GBS will take all reasonable steps to ensure that external organisations providing work placement opportunities for students have relevant policies and procedures in place to prevent and deal with issues of harassment and bullying.
+Any student subject to harassment or bullying in such a situation will be supported appropriately by GBS.